WEINWeingarten Family Coat of ArmsGARTEN

 Up until recently, I had little desire for Rose.
 Perhaps it because I spend my summer vacation up in the Catskill Mountains and not on the French Riveria?
 Be that as it may, slowly I am developing a taste.
 While I knew that Rose consumptions was growing rapidly in the US (up 62% 2010 to 2011), I was quite surprised to learn that French consumers drink more rosé wines that white wines: In 2011, 27% of rosé wines of the total French wine consumption compared with only 16,8% of white wines.

-To read more of April 4.
+To read more of our April 4.
 2012 BLOG click Weingarten blog #4 2012.

 FOOD NOTE: Of course the wine appropriate hors d'oeuvres were tasty but the French pastries by Celine were truly delicious and memorable.
 These authentic Bordeaux caneles cannot be too highly recommended.
-Afterwards, I learned that the Patissiere Céline Legros was recently described as the "new sweet addiction” by Bon Appetit - D’Accord!
+Afterwards, I learned that the Patissiere Céline Legros was recently described as the "new sweet addiction? by Bon Appetit - D?Accord!

 To read more of April 2012 BLOG click Weingarten blog #3 2012.